 F/Lt Bellis (178727) of General Duties RAFVR was commissioned on 28th June 1944 from the rank of Flight Sergeant.

 He relinquished his commission on 28th February 1948 on medical grounds.

 He was therefore no longer in the RAF when he passed away which explains why he is not on the Armed Forces Roll of Honour.
 The Gazette supplies nothing of his postings etc.”

 Many, many thanks to Chris from the R.A.F.
 Forum, without whom Selwyn’s story could not be told in its fullness.

-Edwin Arthur Bellis, Selwyn’s father, died on the 22nd July 1954 age 71 years, so he would have seen his son’s name on the School Plaque, as would his mother Catherine, who died on the 17th January 1967 age 80 years.
+Edwin Arthur Bellis, Selwyn’s father, died on the 22nd of July 1954 age 71 years, so he would have seen his son’s name on the School Plaque, as would his mother Catherine, who died on the 17th of January 1967 age 80 years.
 As far as I can see, Selwyn was their only child.

-Selwyn’s name was put forward either by his family to make sure that he would be remembered.
+Selwyn’s name was put forward by his family to make sure that he would be remembered for perpetuity.

 Any help to add to Selwyn’s story would be gratefully received as he must not be forgotten.